 Pre Flow.
-Pre Flow is the amount of time (in seconds) that the shielding gas flows before the weld starts before the arc initializes.
+Pre Flow is the amount of time (in seconds) that the shielding gas flows before the weld starts.
+It is very important that the Pre Flow be set for at least a short flow before any weld.
+The Pre -Flow not only purges the torch of any contamination, but it also establishes a protective envelope of shielding gas around the weld before the arc initializes.
 This protects the tungsten, and helps to establish an arc more quickly by surrounding the tungsten and work with more easily ionized gas so that arc starts are more efficient.
 It also allows time for the gas flow to stabilize before the arc is struck.
 When initializing the Pre Flow a "rush" of gas can often be heard just ahead of the arc strike.
 Then the gas flow will quieten down as the weld begins.
 This is normal.
 This rush of gas is caused by several things, but it is in part due to regulator attempting to regulate the sudden rush of gas.
 As it does this, extra gas may be consumed until the regulator has had time to react.
 The extra flow of gas may create turbulence around the weld.
 The Gas flow rate may also temporarily increase due to the back pressure "ballooning" of the gas lines.
-As the slightly swollen gas lines stabilize, extra gas is propelled as the solenoid opens relieving the back pressure.
-The Pre-Flow has been fixed at approximately .5 seconds to allow the gas flow to stabilize and surround the weld area.
+As the slightly swollen gas lines stabilize, extra gas is propelled as the solenoid opens relieving the back pressure. .3 to .7 seconds is usually enough to allow the "gas rush" to stabilize.